meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 ![AGOL workspace](img/share/step5d.PNG)<br>

 10. Continue to populate your sidecar with the other maps you have created.
 There is a link to a video, and some other images that you can try adding to your sidecar/ text boxes as well.
+11. Play around with other adding other elements to your StoryMap, feel free to go beyond the content/text I have provided you in the workshop folder.

 ## 6. Publish and share
-Once I have finished adding content and I am happy with my results, you can select the **Publish** option at the top of your screen.
+Once you have finished adding content and are happy with your results, you can select the **Publish** option at the top of your screen.
 The builder will prompt you if any components of your StoryMap do not have the appropriate sharing settings to be displayed properly.<br>

 1. Ensure all elements are shared with the GEOG2200_DW group.
 ![AGOL workspace](img/share/step6a.PNG)<br>